carlosal1015/infomath/content/tmp/free_software_for_scientific_computing.md

 <p>&nbsp;</p>

 <!-- <<<ISAAC>>> -->
-## <A NAME="ISAAC"></A> ISAAC
+## <a name="ISAAC"></a> ISAAC

 "*ISAAC (Integrated Solution Algorithm for Arbitrary Configurations) is a compressible Euler/Navier-Stokes computational fluid dynamics code.
 ISAAC includes the capability of calculating the Euler equations for inviscid flow or the Navier-Stokes equations for viscous flows.
 ISAAC uses a domain decomposition structure to accomodate complex physical configurations.
 ISAAC can calculate either steady-state or time dependent flow.*

 *ISAAC was designed to test turbulence models.
 Various two equation turbulence models, explicit algebraic Reynolds stress models, and full differential Reynolds stress models are implemented in ISAAC.
 Several test cases are documented in the User's Guide.  *"

 ### Web